thoree/mut2/README.md

 #> Lumpable: Always
 ```

-The \`PR’ transformations preserves the expected mytation rate as
+The \`PR’ transformations preserves the expected mutation rate as
 claimed

 ``` r